jambuur/APEDSK99/README.md

 - CALL MDSK( [1-3] ,"8 character DOAD name"): maps DSK[1-3] to a DOAD.
 The DOAD name must be 8 characters, padded with spaces if necessary.

-- CALL SDSK( [1-3] ): shows the current DOAD mapping and Protect/Unprotect status for the relevant DSK
+- CALL SDSK( [1-3] ): shows the current DOAD mapping, Protect/Unprotect status and # of free sectors for the relevant DSK

 - CALL LDSK( [1-3] ): list the files on a DOAD (I always thought that was a really nice feature the C64 had), their type (P)rogram /  (D)isplay / (I)nternal and size in sectors.
 A ">" indicates that the same LDSK() command will show the next lot of files.